266 related texts · Page 3 of 6

 They've got you pinned against the Yarden – the Jordan River.
 Surrounded.
 What do you do?
 That's the situation we find ourselves in at the beginning of the ninth chapter of the Fir...

-The Book of Jasher, a fascinating and controversial text referenced in the Bible itself (Joshua 10:13 and (2 Samuel 1:1)8), offers a compelling narrative.
-Chapter 65 plunges us rig...
+Book of Jasher turns to The First Days of Freedom After Leaving Egypt.
+The Book of Jasher, a text mentioned in the Bible itself (Joshua 10:13 and (2 Samuel 1:1)8), fills in some fa...

-The Book of Jasher, an ancient text referenced in the Bible itself (Joshua 10:13, (2 Samuel 1:1)8), offers some fascinating glimpses..
-The chapter opens by setting the stage: It's ...
+The Book of Jasher, an ancient text referenced in the Bible itself (Joshua 10:13, (2 Samuel 1:1)8), offers some fascinating glimpses.
+The chapter opens by setting the stage: It's a...

 Before the third day, the earth was a watery expanse.
 Then, God commanded, "Let the waters be gathered together," and suddenly, mountains and hills burst forth, creating basins for...

 His story, often overshadowed, takes some fascinating turns, especially concerning his wives.
-According to Legends of the Jews, that incredible compilation of rabbinic lore by Loui...
+In Legends of the Jews, that incredible compilation of rabbinic lore by Louis Ginzberg...

-According to Legends of the Jews, this departure had a pretty serious consequence, setting the stage for a major war.
-Lot wanted to settle in the lush kikkar ha-Yarden, the well-wa...
+This departure had a pretty serious consequence, setting the stage for a major war.
+Lot wanted to settle in the lush kikkar ha-Yarden, the well-watered circle of the Jordan.
+But th...

 Jacob certainly did.
 Imagine this: Esau, his twin brother, is not happy.
 Jacob just received the blessings meant for him, and Esau is out for blood.
 He's not just passively angry; ...